tzachbon/css.jsx/README.md

 Write your CSS in JSX.\
 This is the syntax for jsx lovers. (a nice experiment)

 > disclaimer, this project is work in progress and I'm the only maintainer.
-If you would like to collab, feel free to create an issue regarding that we let's work together
+If you would like to collab, feel free to create an issue regarding that and we let's work together

 ## Vision